TryKatChup/Poke-Pi-Dex/README.md

 ## Features
 The application has the following features:
-- it has a main menu showing controls and about panel;
+- main menu with functionalities and `about` panel;
-- the Pokédex view shows a video stream from the camera;
-- the user can take a picture of a Pokémon from the video stream;
+- Pokémon-image acquisition from app;
-- the app can make a prediction of the said picture, recognizing the Pokémon inside it with an excellent accuracy, by using a CNN;
+- pokémon prediction of captured pic, with an excellent accuracy, by using a CNN;
-- the classifier can recognize different objects such as cards, plushies, figures;
+- different objects recognition, such as cards, plushies, figures;
-- the app shows the Pokémon info (name, id, types, description and stats) and the previous and following evolution stages of the Pokémon recognized;
+- Pokémon info (name, id, types, description and stats) and the previous and following evolution stages of Pokémon recognized;
-- the app reads the description of the Pokémon as soon as the prediction happen;
+- Pokémon description of the predicted;
-- the app allows the user to play the Pokémon cry;
+- play Pokémon cry;
-- the app has a settings view where the user can edit parameters such as language (English and Italian), fullscreen, volume;
+- `Settings` view where users can edit parameters such as language (English and Italian), fullscreen, volume;
-- the has a debug mode to check the values of the prediction;
+- debug mode to check the values of the prediction;
-- the has an easter egg, try and find it!
+- easter egg, try and find it!

 ## Full Overview
 Check link a roba scritta da Kary